hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v7.md

   * This avoids confusion later (when deciding if mutex/CLI validation can call Fatal before UI exists).
 * **Single-instance flow**:
   * This behaviour is conditional according to a global boolean variable in the program.
-  * This specification mentions “If already running bring the other instance forward”.
+  * This specification mentions "If already running bring the other instance forward".
   * For clarity, first already-running instance is the one being `brought forward` (gain focus) if possible and very easy; inter-process communication et al is specifically not desired; The later instance only signals then exits.
 * **NotifyIcon visibility timing**:
   * The context menu may be created early, but `NotifyIcon.Visible = true` should only be set after the icon image is ready (to avoid flashing the default blank icon).
 This prevents confusion when coding step 1.4 vs 2.x.